The vows are complete – CHECK

 The couple MUST stay “On or Near” the dance floor throughout the entire open dance portion of the evening.

-Wedding guests are generally shy to begin with as they are entering a party where they do not likely know may of the attendees.
+Wedding guests are generally shy to begin with as they are entering a party where they do not likely know many of the attendees.
 They do, however, know one or both of the newly married couple – so whatever the couple is interested in doing, is more likely what the guests are interested in doing.
-In fact, the first 30-45-minutes of open dancing is the most crucial point in time where the couple can determine if their guests are going to dance or not – and I cannot count how many times I have opened a dance floor at a wedding reception only to find that the photographer just “stole” the couple for additional photos half-way into the first dance song – and by the time they return to the dance floor, more than HALF of the guests have already left the party!
+In fact, the first 30-45-minutes of open dancing is the most crucial point in time where the couple can determine if their guests are going to dance or not – and I cannot count how many times we’ve opened a dance floor at a wedding reception only to find that the photographer just “stole” the couple for additional photos half-way into the first dance song – and by the time they return to the dance floor, more than HALF of the guests have already left the party!
 As a rule If you disappear early – so will your guests! (they probably think you started your honeymoon early)

 Do not start your outdoor dance party too early